sirasmu/Robot3/learning_notes/raspberry_pi_basics.md

 - Get a case to protect it

-- Download software onto the SD card
+- Download OS image onto the SD card
     * Use at least a 4GB SD
     * Download this formatter: https://etcher.io/
     * Download and unzip image (this might take some time): https://www.raspberrypi.org/downloads/raspbian/